jacob9706/MyMVC_Example/README.md

 Why
 ---
-I have created this simple framework to be the fastest barebone PHP MVC out there.
+I have created this simple framework to be the fastest barebones PHP MVC out there.

 Basics
 ------